 PA Program Admission Process

-The Case Western Reserve University PA program website is the definitive source of information concerning admission criteria.
+Case Western Reserve University's PA program website is the definitive source of information concerning admission criteria.
 Please see the Prerequisites page for this information.
 Admission to the program is highly competitive and meeting minimal program prerequisites guarantees neither an interview nor acceptance to the program.

 Applicants must apply through the centralized application process (CASPA).
-The program reviews each application individually on its own merit.
-Decisions are based on the evaluation of the applicant with specific attention to the following admission factors:
+The program conducts a holistic review process with specific attention to the following admissions factors:

 - Personal narrative